Skyepulse/QT_StateChart/README.md

 2. Install QT on your machine
 3. Open the project containing the .pro file
 4. Launch the project and it should render without any problems!
+5. IMPORTANT: in the project settings change the build directory, or disable shadow build!

 ![Alt Text](Interface.png)